OWASP/owasp-mastg/docs/MASTG/techniques/ios/MASTG-TECH-0079.md

 Apple will issue a free development provisioning profile even if you're not a paying developer.
 You can obtain the profile via Xcode and your regular Apple account: simply create an empty iOS project and extract `embedded.mobileprovision` from the app container, which is in the Xcode subdirectory of your home directory: `~/Library/Developer/Xcode/DerivedData/<ProjectName>/Build/Products/Debug-iphoneos/<ProjectName>.app/`.
 The [NCC blog post "iOS instrumentation without jailbreak"](https://www.nccgroup.trust/au/about-us/newsroom-and-events/blogs/2016/october/ios-instrumentation-without-jailbreak/ "iOS instrumentation without jailbreak") explains this process in great detail.

-Once you've obtained the provisioning profile, you can check its contents with the @@@security command.
+Once you've obtained the provisioning profile, you can check its contents with the #MASTG-TOOL-0063 command.
 You'll find the entitlements granted to the app in the profile, along with the allowed certificates and devices.
 You'll need these for code-signing, so extract them to a separate plist file as shown below.
 Have a look at the file contents to make sure everything is as expected.

 ```bash
 $ security cms -D -i AwesomeRepackaging.mobileprovision > profile.plist